 In 2016/17 Alice continued her long, established relationship with Deutsche Grammophon – for whom she has been an exclusive recording artist for almost ten years – with the release of her eighth album, Wonderland.
 Recorded with Symphonieorchester des Bayerischen Rundfunk and Esa-Pekka Salonen at the helm, the album features repertoire from Edvard Grieg and explores the worlds of magic and folklore with the Norwegian composer’s virtuosic Piano Concerto, Lyric Pieces and Peer Gynt suite.
 The 2016/17 season also saw Alice take the project on tour to Japan, Taiwan and to Europe.

-Alice has worked with the world’s leading conductors, including Lorin Maazel, Gustavo Dudamel, Charles Dutoit, Pablo Heras-Casado, Paavo Järvi, Neeme Järvi, Gianandrea Noseda, Andres Orozco-Estrada, Yuri Temirkanov, Vladimir Ashkenazy, Sakari Oramo, Osmo Vänskä, Vasily Petrenko, Myung-Whun Chung, Hannu Lintu and Robin Ticciati.
+Alice has worked with conductors at the highest level including Lorin Maazel, Gustavo Dudamel, Charles Dutoit, Pablo Heras-Casado, Paavo Järvi, Neeme Järvi, Gianandrea Noseda, Andres Orozco-Estrada, Yuri Temirkanov, Vladimir Ashkenazy, Sakari Oramo, Osmo Vänskä, Vasily Petrenko, Myung-Whun Chung, Hannu Lintu and Robin Ticciati.
 As well as with ensembles such as: Los Angeles Philharmonic Orchestra, Chicago Symphony Orchestra, Washington National Symphony Orchestra, Royal Philharmonic Orchestra, London Symphony Orchestra and Wiener Symphoniker.